 CAPS staff identified three key values which guide their ethos in delivering student support.
 Empathy – to understand things from another’s perspective, open-mindedness – to accommodate for the needs of a diverse student cohort, and flexibility – in supporting students’ mental health and wellbeing.

-Students will need to book an appointment with CAPS, either in-person or over the phone.
+Students will need to book an appointment with CAPS, either online or over the phone.
 In their first 50-minute session, the student will have the opportunity to share concerns, undertake an assessment and collaborate on the best way forward, with the counsellor discussing options and interventions based on individual needs.

 “After the first session, we collaborate with the student to determine best options inclusive of specialist assessment, focused counselling and e-therapy resources.”